Summary: in this tutorial, you’ll learn how to use the ROW_NUMBER()

 Code language: SQL (Structured Query Language) (sql)

-If you want to use the common table expression (CTE) instead of the subquery, here is the query:
+You can use a common table expression (CTE) instead of the subquery:

 SELECT